 “Maya loves her piano lessons since she started with Jess, and that is the first time I can say that (3 piano teachers later!!).
 Jess is energetic and enthusiastic and has a very gentle way of encouraging Maya, which has helped Maya’s confidence a lot!”
 Bushra, Parent.

 Hey!
 I’m Louise and I teach singing, double bass and violin.
 I’ve been brought up surrounded by music – I picked up my first instrument when I was six and have been teaching and performing all over the place since I was sixteen.
-I’m currently studying BMus Jazz Voice and Trinity Laban Conservatoire of Music and Dance and I love every second of it!
+I’ve just finished studying BMus Jazz Voice at Trinity Laban Conservatoire of Music and Dance and I loved every second of it!
 I get on really well with children (I used to be a Redcoat at Butlins!) and I think that the best gift you can give to anyone is inspiration.
 I have also taken disability training.
 If I had to confess to having a weak spot, I’d say it would be for a slice of homemade carrot cake.
 Yum!

 “Louise is an incredibly creative music teacher and is great with young children.
 She’s been a huge inspiration to our daughter Matilda who has loved learning to sing jazz songs.
 Louise now also teaches Matilda the double bass.
 Louise encourages improvisation and also focuses on developing a student’s unique style.
 From Day One she encouraged Matilda to tell a story through the pieces she sings and this approach has worked brilliantly in keeping Matilda engaged.
 Matilda has also had the privilege of singing with Louise’s Jazz band – quite a perk!”
 Carly, parent.

-Meg Ella Brookes -BA (Hons), Singing, piano and cello
+Meg Ella Brookes, BMus (Hons), Singing, piano and cello

-Phillipa Thomas, BA (Hons), MA – Singing, piano, flute, cello and music theory
+Phillipa Thomas, MA in Music (Hons) and BA in Music (Hons) – Singing, piano, flute, cello and music theory

 Prior to studying classical singing and opera at Birmingham Conservatoire I studied music at The University of York.
 I have over ten years teaching experience both privately and in schools.
 I teach all styles of music and am particularly passionate about classical singing.
 I sing with Sinopia, a female cross-over trio and Blossom Street with whom I’ve appeared on radio and TV.
 Growing up, I was privileged to sing with Cantamus Girls Choir, with whom I later worked, travelled the world with and competed with in international competitions; one of my favourites was winning a gold medal at the choral Olympic games in Bremen.
 When I’m not singing I like baking lots of vegan goodies and my speciality is chocolate and chilli cake!